In the beginning, I never set out to pursue this project. This project found me.

 In a very short space of time we were forced to say goodbye to two very special people in our life.
 My husband’s Uncle, who had been suffering from a very aggressive form of cancer, was finally laid to rest, peacefully passing away after months of fighting the disease.
 Not too long after this, we also lost my husband’ step father, from a very sudden and unexpectant heart attack.
 This was an extremely difficult time for us.
 Both men were too young to pass away and it was heart breaking to have to say goodbye to two very special people in our life.

 It was during this time that we also lost our successful business.
 After 7 long hard-working years of running our business, and building a healthy financial reserve, we lost it all, under some very ugly circumstances.
 Gone.With one fell swoop, our world turned completely upside down.
 We were staring down the barrel of the worst possible financial scenario and started selling off our assets just to survive.
+It felt like we were losing everything.
 At one stage, after several months of dealing with legal fees and going in and out of lawyers offices, we were facing the prospect of losing our house, our cars and our freedom.
 This carried on for over half a year, before things eventually sorted themselves out.
 I was heavily pregnant at the time with my second baby, exhausted and an emotional train wreck.
 It was one of the worst experiences of my life.

 We had lost so much in such a short space of time.
 As you can imagine, the physical, mental and emotional upheaval eventually took its toll on my heavily pregnant and exhausted body.